Mrole789/Ghana-region-capitals-game/README.md

 · All 16 regions of Ghana
 · Their capital cities
-· Geographic locations on the map
+· Their relative geographic locations on the map

 Accra is pre-placed as an example to get you started!